 Pack More Clothes Than You Think You’ll Need

-Babies are adorable, but frequent messes are part of that cute little package.
+There is nothing more adorable than a newborn, but every parent knows that frequent messes are part of that cute little package.
 Pack a few more clothes than you think you’ll need–for both of you!
 (A couple of plastic bags to hold dirty laundry won’t take up much space and can come in very handy too.)

-Whether you’re traveling by car or plane, you don’t want to do it hungry.
-Pack a few snacks for yourself and make sure you have plenty of formula or breast milk for the little one.
+Whether you’re traveling by car or plane, it’s important to take care of yourself.
+Pack a few healthy snacks and a bottle of water or thermos of herbal tea for yourself and make sure you have plenty of formula or breast milk for the little one.
 Traveling with an infant means you can take more liquid on a plane than is normally allowed, though they may have to undergo additional screening.
 Just keep all those liquids together to make things go quickly and smoothly during check-in.
+(Pro Tip: If you want the comfort of tea on a plane, bring an empty thermos and a teabag, then simply ask the flight attendant for hot water when they offer refreshments.)

 And a First Aid Kit